 Yes, basic versioning functionality is available to test cases.
 Version control is enabled by default and allow teams to collaborate and manage multiple versions of test cases in parallel while keeping data integrity and providing an audit history of changes.
 Versions can be viewed and compared for audit purposes.
 Learn more: Creating New Test Case Versions.

 The order of test cases within a test cycle can be set from the 'Test Cases' tab under the test cycle view.
 Here, you can drag and drop test cases into the preferred order.
 This is how they will be shown from the test player.

 TM4J does not currently support the 'test suite/set' functionality, which allows you to organize groups of test cases outside of a test cycle, though you can use folders to organise your test cases at this stage.

 Yes, call to test is supported natively.
 Instead of duplicating or copying and pasting test cases or steps, you should focus on breaking down them into smaller, reusable pieces and then recombines these tests to achieve larger end-to-end testing scenarios.
 Test cases can be referenced (called) in other test cases to create nested reusable structures.
-Learn more: Call to Test.
+Learn more: Reusing Test Data with Call to Test.

 TM4J Cloud does not currently support parameters to be used within test cases.
 This feature will be introduced in the near future.